smhxx/atom-ts-transpiler/README.md

 [![DevDependencies](https://david-dm.org/smhxx/atom-ts-transpiler/dev-status.svg)](https://david-dm.org/smhxx/atom-ts-transpiler?type=dev)
 # atom-ts-transpiler

 This package provides a simple, easily-configured compatibility layer that sits between [Atom](https://atom.io/) and the [TypeScript](https://www.typescriptlang.org/) compiler, giving Atom the ability to run packages written and distributed entirely in TypeScript.
-It's small (\<15 KB,) supports any version of TypeScript since 1.6, and can be set up within minutes.
+It's small (\<25 KB including documentation,) supports any version of TypeScript since 1.6, and can be set up within minutes.
 It even respects the compiler options specified in your tsconfig.json file automatically, without the need for any additional configuration.

 This project was inspired by the GitHub team's [atom-babel6-transpiler](https://www.npmjs.com/package/atom-babel6-transpiler), and utilizes the same interface to provide Atom with the ability to transpile TypeScript code on-demand.
 Special thanks go to them, as well as the other Atom users and community members who helped see this project through to a stable release.